vaishnav-sh/Pomodoro-Pro/README.md

 - Install the app by running `Pomodoro Pro Setup.exe` which is located `Pomodoro-Pro\out\make\squirrel.xxx\xxxx`

-**YAY!
-Now you have a successfully installed Pomodoro Pro and there will be a shortcut icon waiting for you in the desktop**
+**Great!
+Now you have successfully installed Pomodoro Pro.
+There will be a shortcut icon waiting for you in the desktop**

 ## Contributing
 All contributions to this project are welcomed!
 To get started with development, follow the first two steps mentioned in the download section and you'll be good to go!